“Breathing in, I calm my body. Breathing out, I smile.

 The widespread practice of meditation has gotten a lot of hype over the last few years because of its ability to increase mindfulness, calmness, physical relaxation, psychological balance, and enhancing overall health and well-being.

-Meditation is a mind and body practice which focuses on the interactions among the brain, mind, and body.
+Meditation is a mind and body practice that focuses on the interactions among the brain, mind, and body.
 Some research suggests that meditation may physically change the brain and body and could potentially help to improve many health problems and promote healthy behaviors.

 There are many types of meditation, but most have four elements in common: